 Designation Committee Rights.
 During the Committee Designation Period (defined below), the Designation Committee shall have the right to designate a specified number of directors based on the percentage of the issued and outstanding equity interests of the Company and NCM LLC membership units on an as converted to Common Stock basis ("NCMI Interests") that are owned by the Consenting Creditors (as defined in the Creditor Designation Agreement).
-The number of directors that may be designated is based on the following: (i) up to six directors, three of whom must be independent, as long as the Consenting Creditors hold at least 56% of the NCMI Interests as of any applicable Attestation Date, as defined in the Creditor Designation Agreement; (ii) up to five directors, two of whom must be independent, as long as the Consenting Creditors hold less than 56% but at least 50% of the NCMI Interests as of any applicable Attestation Date; (iii) up to four directors, two of whom must be independent, as long as the Consenting Creditors hold less than 50% but at least 34% of the NCMI Interests as of any applicable Attestation Date; (iv) up to three directors, one of whom must be independent, as long as the Consenting Creditors hold less than 23% but at least 12% of the NCMI Interests as of any applicable Attestation Date; and (vi) one director as long as the Consenting Creditors hold less than 12% but at least 5% of the NCMI Interests as of any applicable Attestation Date; and (vi) one director as long as the Consenting Creditors hold less than 12% but at least 5% of the NCMI Interests as of any applicable Attestation Date.
-In each case, the number of directors that may be designated by the Designation Committee shall be reduced by the number of directors appointed by Blantyre, whose rights are described below.
+The number of directors that may be designated is based on the following: (i) up to six directors, three of whom must be independent, as long as the Consenting Creditors hold at least 56% of the NCMI Interests as of any applicable Attestation Date, as defined in the Creditor Designation Agreement; (ii) up to five directors, two of whom must be independent, as long as the Consenting Creditors hold less than 56% but at least 50% of the NCMI Interests as of any applicable Attestation Date; (iii) up to four directors, two of whom must be independent, as long as the Consenting Creditors hold less than 50% but at least 34% of the NCMI Interests as of any applicable Attestation Date; (iv) up to three directors, one of whom must be independent, as long as the Consenting Creditors hold less than 34% but at least 23% of the NCMI Interests as of any applicable Attestation Date; (v) up to two directors, one of whom must be independent, as long as the Consenting Creditors hold less than 12% but at least 5% of the NCMI Interests as of any applicable Attestation Date; and (vi) one director as long as the Consenting Creditors hold less than 12% but at least 5% of the NCMI Interests as of any applicable Attestation Date; and (vi) one director as long as the Consenting Creditors hold less than 12% but at least 5% of the NCMI Interests as of any applicable Attestation Date; and (vi) one director as long as the Consenting Creditors that may be designated by the Designation Committee shall be reduced by the number of directors appointed by Blantyre, whose rights are described below.